-Further than that, several other advanced Western nations contain larger percentages of immigrant populations than the United States and yet consistently have a better quality of life: New Zealand, Ireland, Australia, Canada, Luxembourg, Belgium, Switzerland, Israel and Austria.
-Regularly healthier nations that have similar immigrant rates to America include: Germany, Iceland, Netherlands and the United Kingdom.
+Several other advanced Western nations contain larger percentages of immigrant populations than the United States and yet consistently have a better quality of life: New Zealand, Ireland, Australia, Canada, Luxembourg, Belgium, Switzerland, Israel and Austria.
+Healthier nations that have similar immigrant rates to America include Germany, Iceland, Netherlands and the United Kingdom.
 See below:

 The chart above is from the Global Study on Homicide 2013, conducted by the United Nations Office on Drugs and Crime.